3 Common Blue Heeler Behaviour Problems (And How To Fix Them)

 - Drive cattle across vast Australian outback distances (up to 50+ miles daily)

-- Heel cattle (bite their heels to move them forward)
+- Heel cattle by biting their heels to move them forward

 - Work independently making decisions without constant handler input